With all of the controversy that has happened over the last year with Facebook, Mark Zuckerberg, and Facebook advertising

-You may be wondering if Facebook & its advertising platform have started to tank- but in reality it’s quite the opposite!
+You may be wondering if Facebook & its advertising platform have started to tank- but in reality, it’s quite the opposite!

-As of Q2 in 2018 there were over 2.23 billion monthly active Facebook users worldwide, and that number is only increasing every day.
+As of Q2 in 2019 there were over 2.41 billion monthly active Facebook users worldwide, and that number is only increasing every day.

 The Facebook average cost per click & the average cost of Facebook ads is still a lot lower than other marketing vehicles and…

 Sure, it’s true that Facebook is changing a lot of its policies & advertising features as a result of recent events.

 Some of these changes we’re talking about include changes to the advertising platform itself; the types of behaviors or interests that…

 But in actuality, it’s better for business in the long run if your customer base can trust your brand and avoid feeling aggravated by your ads.

 Users will be more likely to click on and engage with your ads if they’re not feeling so bombarded with ads in general.

 So, what’s the average cost of Facebook ads now that the platform is becoming more user-based than advertiser-based?

 …the Facebook average cost per click with tips along the way of how to lower them.

-Decide Your Campaign Objective
+1. Decide Your Campaign Objective

-The very first thing you have to do when you start running Facebook ads is decide what you want your end goal to be from the ads.
+The very first thing you have to do when you start running Facebook ads is to decide what you want your end goal to be from the ads.

 Obviously, the end result most businesses are shooting for is sales, but what strategy are you following to achieve sales?

 And the campaign type you choose needs to directly align with the end goal you are trying to achieve.

 Instead, you’d want to run a page like ad campaign (under the Engagement umbrella) to drive page likes for your Facebook page!

-This means that if you run a page like ad campaign, Facebook is going to show the ad to…
+This means that if you run a page like an ad campaign, Facebook is going to show the ad to…

 Because of this, choosing the wrong campaign based on your goals will not only hinder the speed of your results but also significantly increase the cost.

-The Facebook average cost per click to your site is going to be a lot higher in a page like ad campaign than a website traffic campaign.
+The Facebook average cost per click to your site is going to be a lot higher in a page like an ad campaign than a website traffic campaign.

 …achieve for your business will help lower the average costs of Facebook ads for your company.

-Who You’re Targeting Matters
+2. Who You’re Targeting Matters

 After you’ve decided which campaign you want to run, the next step is to decide who you’re going to target!

 …just target general adults between a certain age range; you’d want to be sure you’re actually targeting parents!

 Running ads to the wrong group of people will result in fewer results and therefore a higher cost per result.

 We see a lot of wasted ad dollars or missed opportunities within the ad set level (the ad set level is the portion where you set the target audience).

-It’s sometimes small but major changes like this that can be made to the target audience to better the results and lower the cost per result.
+It’s sometimes small but major changes like this can be made to the target audience to better the results and lower the cost per result.

 You’ll want to be sure the target audience isn’t too large but also isn’t too small.

 And, targeting too large of an audience can cause a slow speed of results because it isn’t narrowed down enough.

 Hitting the sweet spot in terms of narrowing down your audience size without constricting it will help to…

-You may be looking at this header and be thinking, “…we’re placing them on Facebook..?” which is true, but there are several ad placements within Facebook where you can show your ad!
+You may be looking at this header and be thinking, “…we’re placing them on Facebook..?” which is true.

 Check out all of the other options within Facebook you can show your ad as well (pictured above).

 Some of these options are great, and some are not; it all just depends on what works for your business and target audience!

-Choosing Your Ad Creative
+4. Choosing Your Ad Creative

 The ad creative is the third and final part of launching an ad campaign, and it’s equal parts important as the first two!

-…a static image, a video, carousel ads, collection ads, slideshow ads and canvas ads (see below for an example of carousel ads).
+…a static image, a video, carousel ads, collection ads, slideshow ads, and canvas ads (see below for an example of carousel ads).